NSCA CPT Study Guide

 Pathophysiology

 This is the same for all three of the diseases because they all represent the end result of vascular occlusive diseases at various body levels.
 Plaque forms within the lumen of a blood vessel.
-Focal inflammation occurs around the plaque area which will lead to some instability.
+Focal inflammation occurs around the plaque area, leading to some instability.
 Collagen develops so that it can stabilize the area by use of a subsequent overlaying by smooth muscle.
 There are different results next, depending on the timeframe.

 Risk Factors